sritha88/data--annotation-project/README.md

 - Verified label consistency across dataset
 - Re-checked ambiguous cases using annotation guidelines
 - Maintained accuracy and consistency in labeling decisions
+- Spot-checked a subset of labeled data to validate annotation accuracy

 ---
 ## Tools Used